10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 Low Lights

-Flight may delay:
+Flight may be delayed:

-Although the chances are very less, we should face the issues with domestic flights.
-The hills and mountains of Nepal decrease the visibility of airplane.
+Although the chances are very low, we should face the issues with domestic flights.
+The hills and mountains of Nepal decrease the visibility of the airplane.
 Thus, until and unless the weather is very clear with no chance of rain, they do not fly the plane.
 The delay can last several hours.

-Might to deal with Rain:
+Might deal with Rain:

 Although September is not exactly the month for the monsoon, we can ignore the slight chances of rain.
 As the humidity is still quite high, rain might disturb your trek, especially in the evening.
 Do carry waterproof trekking shoes and a raincoat to avoid any chances of occlusion rain.